Creating the Next Generation of Scholars in Child Maltreatment Science

 For applications – applicants need to indicate several primary (1-2) and several secondary (2-3) possible mentors whose work best fits the applicant’s training interests – the interest in those mentors should be detailed in the statement of interest and training goals (see links on the left).
 The mentors identified should reflect the applicant’s interest in at least 2 different training tracks.

 Once selected for the fellowship – fellows will work with 1 of the primary and 2 of the secondary mentors indicated in their application.
 Trainees will have a mentoring team based on the group of mentors selected and will work in multiple labs across their preferred training tracks.

 See our how to apply section for more information about predoctoral and postdoctoral candidates.

-All materials should be sent to the Director of Training, Yo Jackson, Ph.D, ABPP firstname.lastname@example.org
+All questions should be directed to the Director of Training, Yo Jackson, Ph.D, ABPP at firstname.lastname@example.org.